 You can learn to do sums really quickly, too!
 (Source: WonderHowTo)

-Go back to addition, multiplication, and division tables, and learn the square roots (up to 12 or 15).
+Back to basics is usually the first step, one must go back to BODMAS, addition, subtraction, multiplication, and division tables, and learn the square roots (up to 12 or 15) to start off with.

 All learning begins with the basics, even maths!
 (Source: TheConversation)

-With a good tutor you’ll quickly learn to do maths without even thinking!
+With a good teacher you’ll quickly learn to do maths without even thinking!
 (Source: IDN Times)

 Are you a maths whizz?
 (Source: IdleWords)

-Our brain needs change to learn and activate its various faculties.
-You should make it use plenty of neurons so that information moves around more quickly.
-This is how you learn to calculate more quickly both in your private maths tutorials and in your daily life.
+Our brain and hands need to adapt and activate its various faculties.
+This is how you understand to calculate quickly both in your private maths classes and in your daily life.

-Don’t run before you can walk.
-The same can be said for maths.
-You can learn maths in many different ways so don’t waste your time with methods that don’t work.
-Stay calm.
+Don’t swim before you can walk.
+The same has to be done for maths.
+You can learn maths in many different ways so don’t waste your time with tricks that you don’t understand.

 It’s definitely more haste, less speed when it comes to maths.
 (Source: CreativINDIE)